Committee on the Status of Women in Physics

 In an effort to continue the success of the Gender Equity Conference, the CSWP introduced Conversations on Gender Equity, a new site visit to initiate and foster conversation between department or laboratory leaders and members visited.

 Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.
 Texas CUWiP’s goal aims to help undergraduate women continue in physics by providing them with an opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.
 In 2012, Texas A&M hosted a CUWiP conference.

 ICWIP – International Conference of Women in Physics

 Held every three years, the International Conference of Women in Physics continuously makes a difference in the global physics community.
-The last conference, hosted by the University of Birmingham in the United Kingdom, occurred in 2017.
+Professor Yennello was a United States Team Leader for the 2014 conference (https://icwip2014.wlu.ca/) held in Waterloo, Canada and the 2020(2021) conference (https://wp.csiro.au/icwip2020/) held virtually in Australia.